2 Feb 2018

 – Employing no less than 50 Laotian unskilled workers with contract tenure of no less than one year.

-OECD in 2017 published a review of Laos Investment Policy (Investment Policy Review: Lao PDR) and in this review recommended that the Government of Laos document clearly the activities in the controlled business list into a negative list (refer to pp.119 to 210 for further details).
+OECD in 2017 published a review of Laos Investment Policy (Investment Policy Reviews: Lao PDR) and in this review recommended that the Government of Laos document clearly the activities in the controlled business list into a negative list (refer to pp.119 to 210 for further details).

 Branches of foreign companies are permitted in Laos but only in airline companies, financial institutions, foreign banks and insurance.